 Tryp Therapeutics Retains IMS Investor Relations

-/EIN News/ -- KELOWNA, British Columbia, Sept.
-13, 2022 (GLOBE NEWSWIRE) -- Tryp Therapeutics, Inc. (CSE: TRYP) (OTCQB: TRYPF) ("Tryp" or the "Company"), a clinical-stage biotechnology company focused on developing psilocybin-based compounds for diseases with unmet medical needs, today announced the retention of IMS Investor Relations (“IMS”) effective August 15, 2022.
+KELOWNA, British Columbia, Sept.
+13, 2022 (GLOBE NEWSWIRE) -- Tryp Therapeutics, Inc. TRYP TRYPF ("Tryp" or the "Company"), a clinical-stage biotechnology company focused on developing psilocybin-based compounds for diseases with unmet medical needs, today announced the retention of IMS Investor Relations ("IMS") effective August 15, 2022.
 IMS will provide capital markets consulting, corporate communications and strategic investor outreach.

 Jim Gilligan, Chief Executive Officer of Tryp Therapeutics, commented, "We have made tremendous progress advancing our drug development strategy focused on attractive under-addressed indications such as eating disorders and chronic pain, and we expect to achieve multiple key strategic milestones in the second half of 2022 and into 2023.
 IMS Investor Relations is a well-regarded firm, and we look forward to working with them to ensure that we are proactively and productively communicating our progress to Wall Street."